 Rates

-However, rates of between EUR 7.50 and EUR 10 per hour are quite common for ‘privately-sourced’ babysitters.
+However, rates of EUR 10 to EUR 15 per hour are quite common for ‘privately-sourced’ babysitters.

 Word of mouth